Provence Pilgrimage

 Essentials

-• Cash, credit and debit cards
+• Cash, credit, and debit cards

-• Day pack (Used for daily excursions or short overnights)
+• Day pack (Used for daily excursions)

-• First-aid kit (should contain lip balm with sunscreen, sunscreen, whistle, Aspirin, Ibuprofen, bandaids/plasters, tape, anti-histamines, antibacterial gel/wipes, antiseptic cream, Imodium or similar tablets for mild cases of diarrhea, rehydration powder, water purification tablets or drops, insect repellent, sewing kit, extra prescription drugs you may be taking)
+• First-aid kit (should contain lip balm with sunscreen, sunscreen, Aspirin/Ibuprofen, bandaids/plasters, tape, anti-histamines, antibacterial gel/wipes, antiseptic cream, insect repellent, sewing kit, extra prescription drugs you may be taking)

 Fleece top/sweater